ESSICS/XAOS/xaos.tools.module/README.md

 ## Service Providers

-The _ServiceProvider_ annotation will simplify providing service implementations, taking care of verifying the provider is valid and the required directive in the module-info.java file is present.
+The _ServiceProvider_ annotation will simplify providing service implementations, taking care of publishing them in the proper file inside the `META-INF/service` folder, and verifying the provider is valid and the required directive in the module-info.java file is present.

 ```java